What's the meaning of the phrase 'Het up'?

-Het is a shortened form of heated and has been used that way since the 14th century.
-That simple sense of het up as heated up is first recorded in the US newspaper The Freeborn County Standard, July 1884:
+That simple literal meaning of het up as hot is first recorded in the US newspaper The Freeborn County Standard, July 1884:

 "Set it right down here by the fire Susan, so 't'll get het up before you knead it into loaves."